jruizcabrejos/barcelona_trastos/README.md

-# Residus: Mapa de Barcelona - Dies de Recollida de Mobles i Trastos
-Sempre una bona oportunitat per trobar alguna cosa interessant.

-# Basura: Mapa de Barcelona - Días de Recojo de Muebles y Trastos
-Siempre es buena oportunidad para encontrar algo interesante.

-# Waste: Barcelona Map - Furniture and Junk Collection Days
+# Barcelona Trastos and Furniture Map - Collection Days and Areas
 It is always a good opportunity to find something interesting.

 <img src="webcomic_Emmy_the_Robot_by_Dominic_Cellini_resize_2.png" />